 Let’s get started.

 - Mouse over “Automation” from the left-hand menu, then click on “Smart Messages”.
-Click the “Create Smart Message” button, and select “Email Message” from the fly-down menu as shown.
+Click the “New Email” button as shown.

 - A message bar will display at the top of the following page with a link to “add your email domain”.
 Click the link to proceed.

 - Follow the steps listed on the next page to add and verify your domain.